 From what is written above it's quite obvious that if pharmacies are being left with a significant number of unused High-Tech medicines, they are not adhering to the PSI guidelines when it comes to ordering of these medicines.
 In fact, some pharmacists have openly admitted to stockpiling these medicines in advance of patients presenting as they don't want the patient to have to return for them or in any way concern themselves with accessing their specific medication.

 While that is certainly desirable in many other situations, it's absolutely not appropriate when it comes to very expensive and potentially toxic High-Tech medicines.
 As the PSI state in their guidelines, these are usually patients with “complex medical and health needs” and they should not be treated in the same way as patients with high cholesterol or high blood pressure might be.

 These patients are often not stable and their condition and their medication can change quickly and unexpectedly.
 Stockpiling these expensive medicines for the sake of convenience is not appropriate and should not be practised.
-It is tantamount to poor professional (and financial) performance and should be dealt with accordingly by the supervising and superintendent pharmacists in the first instance and the PSI and the HSE if necessary.

 So to answer the original question of this article, can pharmacies exchange medicines when they have excess stock?
 No, they can't.
 There are very specific conditions under which they can do so in the case of immediate need for a specific patient but outside of that they really need to focus on better stock management, particularly when it comes to High-Tech medicines.
 At the end of the day, the HSE don't pay us €62.03 per month when a High-Tech medicine is dispensed and €31.02 when it is not, compared to just €5 to €3.50 per item on the GMS scheme, for providing essentially the same service.